UPSC Notes on Delhi Sultanate Architecture: Innovations, Features & More

 • Art and Music: The Sultanate period saw the patronage of various art forms, including painting, calligraphy, and music.
 The Sultans supported the arts, leading to the flourishing of miniature painting and the development of unique Indo-Islamic calligraphic styles.

 • Education and Learning: The Delhi Sultanate established several madrasas (Islamic schools) and libraries, promoting education and learning.
-Moreover, scholars from different parts of the Islamic world were invited to the Sultanate, leading to an exchange of ideas and knowledge.
+Moreover, scholars from different parts of the Islamic world were invited to the Sultanate.
+They lead to an exchange of ideas and knowledge.

 • Religious and Cultural Synthesis: The period witnessed the synthesis of Islamic and Indian cultural elements, giving rise to a unique Indo-Islamic culture.
 This cultural amalgamation was evident in various aspects of life, including festivals, clothing, cuisine, and daily practices.